 “Firm Gathering Agreements” shall have the meaning set forth in the LLC Agreement.

+“Fuel” shall mean all fuel retained in-kind by the Company (i) under any Third Party Gathering Agreement, plus (ii) retained from BR for its use of BR Pre-Expansion Period Capacity and BR Expansion Period Capacity.
+Such fuel shall be retained from BR for its use of BR Pre-Expansion Period Capacity and BR Expansion Period Capacity at a rate of 1% of throughput.

 “Gas” shall mean natural gas in its natural state, produced from wells, including casinghead gas produced with crude oil, natural gas from gas wells, vaporized liquefied natural gas, methane, and other gaseous hydrocarbons.

 "Gathering Service" shall mean the provision by the Company of natural gas gathering service for shippers, in the manner more specifically set forth in the Gathering Service Operating Schedule attached to the Member Firm Gathering Agreement as such schedule may be revised from time to time.